mailmemani/SMCircleColorPicker/README.md

 ### Features!
 * Head control to rotate around a colour wheel to pick a colour
-* Easy to customize number colours in the wheel
+* Easy to customize number of colours in the wheel
 * Easy to customize head control colour
 * Easy to customize the head control and colour wheel spacing and size